-VSKAT are a source of advice and information for schools, social workers and professionals and we also provide advice to parents and guardians of Previously Looked After Children.
+VSKAT are a source of advice and information for schools, social workers and professionals and we also provide advice to parents and guardians of Previously Looked After Children and Children in Formal Kinship Arrangements (with a Special Guardianship Order or Child Arrangements Order).
 Please use the chart below to see the level of advice with can provide.

-Please refer to our website to find out how to contact us VSKAT Introduction:Virtual School Kent (lea.kent.sch.uk).
+Please refer to our website to find out how to contact us VSKAT Introduction: Virtual School Kent (lea.kent.sch.uk).